 Tasting the local food and puzzling out the exchange rate are only a few things that are difficult about your first week abroad, no matter where you go.
 But what about the things that are hard when you get home?

-Quite a few volunteers get more culture shock when they get back home than they did when they started living in a foreign country … a but unexpected right?
-But right of the bat, you’ll quickly realize that life abroad isn’t like life at home … but don’t worry, that’s a good thing.
+Quite a few volunteers get more culture shock when they get back home than they did when they started living in a foreign country … a bit unexpected right?

-We’ve talked to a handful of volunteers who just got home from the ILP humanitarian programs in Romania, Haiti or the Dominican Republic to see exactly what coming home was like after giving an English education to children who would never be able to afford it, or giving lots of love to those Romanian babies while volunteering in an orphanage:
+We’ve talked to a handful of volunteers who just got home from a few of the ILP humanitarian programs in Romania, Haiti or the Dominican Republic to see exactly what coming home was like after giving an English education to children who would never be able to afford it, or giving lots of love to those Romanian babies while volunteering in an orphanage: